cfeigin/lotties-closet/README.md

 Navigate into the closet directory via: `cd closet`.

 ### Setup
-1. To ensure that dependencies don't conflict with system Python, create and activat a virtual environment.
+1. To ensure that dependencies don't conflict with system Python, create and activate a virtual environment.

     For Linux/MacOS/WSL, run the following commands: